Overview

 - If the VPCs connected by VPC peering connections are from different accounts, you can use the sharing function of the enterprise router to connect the VPCs of different accounts through one enterprise router.

 - Using Enterprise Router to migrate a network set up through VPC Peering may interrupt services.
-Submit a service ticket and contact customer service to evaluate the migration solution.
+Submit a service ticket to evaluate the migration solution.

 If a service VPC is being used by ELB, VPC Endpoint, NAT Gateway (private NAT gateway), Distributed Cache Service (DCS), or hybrid DNS, this VPC cannot be attached to an enterprise router.